Klizlo/Hi-Lo/README.md

 * Java version: 14.0.2

 ## Version
-The project is in version: 1.0
+The project is in version: 1.1
+Counting the number of attempts has been added.

+### Previous versions
-The game is running in console.
+* v1.0: The game is running in console.